mvolkmann/blog/src/swift-ui.md

     "https://developer.apple.com/design/human-interface-guidelines/ios/views/sheets/",
     "Sheet" %}

-  - a card that partially covers primary content
+  - a card that partially covers the primary content
   - used to perform a task related to current context
-  - top corners are rounded and can customize radius
+  - top corners are rounded and can customize the radius
-  - two available heights, large (default) and medium
+  - there are two available heights, large (default) and medium
   - modal by default
   - SwiftUI creates this with the `sheet` view modifier.
     See an example in the "Modal Dialogs" section.